 INTRALOT is fully committed to transparency in its sustainability reporting and corporate disclosures.
-In alignment with the European Sustainability Reporting Standards (ESRS) and Directive 2013/34/EU, the Group affirms that it will not apply the option to withhold information related to intellectual property, know-how, or innovation outcomes, as specified in ESRS 1 section 7.7.
+In alignment with the European Sustainability Reporting Standards (ESRS) and Directive 2013/34/EU, the

 1 From the metric - related KPIs data submission process, nine entities have been excluded since either no operation exists or no operational control.
 In addition, there was no available data for S1 & E1-E5 for thirteen entities due to the fact that there are no employees or operations in these entities.
 Last but not least, the total number of employees in this sustainability statement differs from that in financial statements due to the fact that, during the data collection process for the S1 related metrics, some entities have been excluded since the absence of operations or employees.